Absolutely (TV series)

 Absolutely is a British comedy sketch show.
-The cast and crew are mainly Scottish; the principal writers and performers are Moray Hunter, Jack Docherty, Peter Baikie, Gordon Kennedy (all of whom had performed together as The Bodgers for many years), Morwenna Banks (English) and John Sparkes (Welsh).
+The cast and crew are mainly Scottish; the principal writers and performers are Moray Hunter, Jack Docherty, Peter Baikie, Gordon Kennedy (all of whom had performed together as The Bodgers for many years), Morwenna Banks (Cornish) and John Sparkes (Welsh).
 The original television series, produced by Absolutely Productions, aired on Channel 4 for four series between May 1989 and February 1993.
 Following an award-winning one-off radio reunion special for BBC Radio 4 in 2013, the show returned for a new four-part radio series with most of the original cast in September 2015.
 A second Radio 4 series of four programmes was broadcast from 25 June 2017, and a third in July 2019.